 Shopping district: Vienna’s number one shopping street is Mariahilferstraße, a shopping paradise par excellence.
 One side of the street is in the 6th district and the other is in the 7th.
 Department stores, boutiques, well-known stores like H&M, Zara etc, furniture stores, perfumeries and sports shops are located in the traditional shopping street.
 They are visited by Viennese and tourists alike for shopping.
 On Saturday afternoons, crowds of shoppers hustle from shop to shop.

 Multicultural marketa & “In” eateries: A visit to the Naschmarkt, where it is colorful, loud, and multicultural, is like a culinary journey around the world.
 The market overflows with buyers and onlookers, especially on Saturday mornings.
 The offer of fresh fruits and vegetables, exotic fruits, fragrant spices, herbs, cheese, sausage, meat and fresh fish is overwhelming.
 The sellers praise the goods loudly, with samples and tastings offered to everyone around.
 Every Saturday there is also a farmers market, where products from Vienna and the adjacent Lower Austria and Burgenland are on offer.
 Meanwhile, the Naschmarkt is also a place with lots of eateries popular with the locals, with a wonderful assortment of international food and drinks.
-The Naschmarkt is located directly at the Kettenbrückengasse station of the underground line 4 and is only 200 meters away from the stylish 5-star Hotel Das Trieste.
+The Naschmarkt is located directly at the Kettenbrückengasse station of the underground line 4.

 Flea Market: Every Saturday, starting at 6am, the flea market along the Wien river at the Naschmarkt is a huge attraction for collectors and bargain hunters.
 If you are looking for something special, you should get there earlier to watch the sellers unpacking their goods.
 Vintage clothing, books, pictures, jewelry, dishes, cutlery, glasses, junk and oddities are on offer.
 If you spend a lot of time rummaging around, you will definitely find something that you have always been looking for.